 Law enforcement resources are limited.
 With a stricter BAC, the same number of police officers will be chasing many more offenders.
 Officers who devote time and effort to pursuing drivers who barely exceed the legal limit won’t be available to arrest those with a BAC that is two or three times higher.
 Strict enforcement of existing laws against highly intoxicated drivers who are repeat offenders is likely to be a far more effective solution.
 Ignition interlocks can also be used to disable the most irresponsible drivers without inconveniencing social drinkers who aren’t a threat to anyone.

 Drivers charged with a DUI face serious potential consequences, including the loss of driving privileges, heavy fines, and even jail time.
 If you’ve been charged with a DUI, you need professional representation from an attorney you can trust.
-Contact the vehicle accident attorneys of Kearney, Freeman, Fogarty & Joshi, PLLC by using the form on this page.
+Contact the criminal defense lawyers of Kearney, Freeman, Fogarty & Joshi, PLLC by using the form on this page.